 YMCA organizations typically offer discounts for low income individuals and families.
 If you qualify for Indiana food stamps, then you may qualify for a discounted YMCA membership!
 Contact your local YMCA for details.

 Get in FREE or cheap with an Indiana food stamps card!

 There are two programs that offer discounted admission in Indiana.

-Wonderlab – $1 per person
+Wonderlab – $2 per person

 Explore and discover at over 65 hands-on, interactive indoor and outdoor exhibits!
-The exhibits are educational and fun.
+The exhibits are both educational and fun.
 Find out what fun things are happening at the Wonderlab by clicking here.

-Children’s Museum of Evansville – $3 per person
+Children’s Museum of Evansville – $1 per person

 Over 18,000 square feet of exhibits sprawl across three floors.
 You’ll never run out of things to do!
 Browse the map and see all the adventure that awaits you by clicking here.
 Up to 4 people can get the low admission fee of just $1 per person, when showing your Indiana food stamps card.

-Conner Prairie Interactive History Park – $1 per person
+Conner Prairie Interactive History Park – $2 per person

 Science, art and nature collide at Conner Park’s “acres and acres of interactive awesomeness.”
 There is something for everyone all year long!
-Check out this exciting venue at http://www.connerprairie.org/.
+Conner Prairie is an Access partner.